 View more of our work

-In a nation where sexual and domestic abuse is rife, and gender equality barely exists, a small, but growing portion of the female population are taking matters into their own hands.
-The women band together to form the Women's Committee of Papua New Guinea, overcoming provincial differences to make a cultural change and ensure the women of PNG are empowered for generations to come.
+In a nation where sexual and domestic abuse is rife, and gender equality barely exists, a small, but growing portion of Papua New Guinea's female population are taking matters into their own hands.
+The women have come together to form the Women's Committee of Papua New Guinea, overcoming provincial differences to make a cultural change and ensure all women are empowered for generations to come.

-In the remote Indigenous of Lockhart river, the Puuya Foundation is working to create opportunities for the community, giving them the power to transform themselves through action, collaboration, and love.
+In the remote Indigenous community of Lockhart river, the Puuya Foundation is working to create opportunities for the local people, giving them the power to transform themselves through action, collaboration, and love.

 Domenic Cocco was just seven years old when he suffered life-threatening injuries after crashing his quad bike into a power pole.
 In this film, his parents Jodie and Mario talk about the horrifying experience and the simple safety steps that may have made all the difference.

-Kevin is just one of many Australians in need who are assisted by Vinnies each and every day.
+Kevin is just one of many Australians who are assisted by the St Vincent de Paul Society each and every day to access basic fundamentals, such as food and shelter.

-As a young boy Mustafa Jafari made a promise to his mother - "one day you will watch me play soccer on TV."
-Born in Iran to an Afghan parents, Mustafa battled for such basic rights as education and the right to play organised soccer.
-At only 15 years of age he made a decision to embark on a journey to the other side of world, risking his life for his dream.
+As a young boy, Mustafa Jafari made a promise to his mother: "one day you will watch me play soccer on TV."
+Born in Iran to Afghani parents, Mustafa battled for such basic rights as education, clean water, and to engage in his passion - the right to play organised soccer.
+At only 15 years of age he made a decision to embark on a journey to the other side of world, risking everything to make his dream a reality.

 Jason was just 20 years old when he died on a construction site in Clermont in 2012.
 This is a confronting insight into the heartache of losing a child and one family's mission to change how we all think about workplace safety.